Human-Robotics-Lab/CuranWeb/tutorials.md

 This results in the following
 ![buttons_larger_letter_type](assets/images/buttons_larger_letter_type.png)

 Now obviously there are more widgets which are usefull in this context.
 For example in the context of Curan, it is extremelly important to draw an image which we received from a peripheral at a constant framerate.
 To do this we developed the ImageDisplay class.

+# ImageDisplay

 Assume that you are testing an algorithm and just want to see how the image looks.
 Well for that we can define the ImageDisplay class and a single container which completly fills our Page as follows.

 ```cpp
 #define STB_IMAGE_IMPLEMENTATION